All Episodes

 We did get a million dollars from Donald.

-He's been a big supporter of veterans' groups for close to four decades now, Carol.
+He's been a big supporter of veterans groups for close to four decades now, Carol.

 I knew for some time that we were going to be the recipient.

-I didn't know the the actual amount.
+I didn't know the actual amount.

-Don't hold me of that.
+Don't hold me to that.

-Yeah, and I was there, it was I think it was ex it's like two Aprils ago.
+It was, I think it was like two Aprils ago.

 One more question from Carol Costello and answer.

-I was just wondering if you found out in January, shortly after the event, if your organization would be a beneficiary.
+So I was just wondering if you found out in January, shortly after the event, if your organization would be a beneficiary.

 Well, there were hints in that direction, and he's always been a big supporter of us.

-We have one part-time employee, and basically all the money goes to the children of those who've lost their life uh in the line of duty.
+We have one part-time employee, and basically all the money goes to the children of those who've lost their life in the line of duty.

-I was practically there in the living room when this foundation was formed in Rockville Center on a Long Island.
+I was practically there in the living room when this foundation was formed in Rockville Center on Long Island.

-And they are a great much people.
+And they are a great bunch of people.

-They do have a 98% pass through, and I know who the one employee is, and he's one of the greatest guys in the world.
+And I know who the one employee is, and he's one of the greatest guys in the world.

-But what difference does it most say Trump does his his his his veterans deal on the night of the uh Hawkeye Cork eye primary debate that was on uh on on Fox, you know, Trump skipped it, did a did a uh veterans fundraiser.
+Trump does his veterans deal on the night of the Hawkeye Hawkeye primary debate that was on Fox.

-So here's Carol Cost.
+So here's Carroll's cuss.

-Well, well, Mr. Kalstrom, did did Trump did he decide way back in January that your organization was against though what they're trying to say is that they have forced Trump into donating money that he never intended to donate, he was just saying that he was going to.
+So what they're trying to say is that they have forced Trump into donating money that he never intended to donate.

-That's that's their premise.
+That's their premise.

 And they're trying to catch Trump and all that.

-He knows it, and he's fed up with it, and that's the that set the tone for the for the press conference.
+He knows it, and he's fed up with it.

 Back to the next press conference bite.